Hub-center steering: Consistent but complex behavior

+History

 The hub-center steer concept is a very old one used as early as 1910 by the British James Cycle Co, and in 1920 by Ner-a-Car, and enjoyed an aftermarket vogue in the 1970s through the work of Jack Difazio in the UK.

 Mead & Tomkinson Racing pioneered the use of hub-center steering in long-distance motorcycle endurance racing.
-Their first version of "Nessie" was powered by a modified Laverda 3C 1000 cc triple, but they later designed a Kawasaki-engined bike that became known as Nessie II.
-The Tomkinson's efforts encouraged the Elf racing team in the 1980s to create a succession of endurance and GP race bikes.
-In the 90s there was a flurry of action, first was the Bimota Tesi 1D in 1991 however this was expensive and was only ever produced in small numbers.
+Their first version of "Nessie" was powered by a modified Laverda 3C 1000 cc triple cylinder, but they later designed a Kawasaki-engined bike that became known as Nessie II.
+In the 1980s, Tomkinson's efforts encouraged the Elf racing team to create a succession of endurance and GP race bikes.

+In the 1990s there was a flurry of action, first was the Bimota Tesi 1D in 1991 however this was expensive and was only ever produced in small numbers.
 Then in 1993 Yamaha launched the GTS1000 based on James Parker's RADD design.
 It raced at the Isle of Man TT but was always blighted with a reputation for being a bit heavy and clumsy in use.
 However, Steven Linsdell changed this reputation slightly with an 8th place finish in the 1994 Formula One TT, 6th place in the 1995 Formula one TT, and 10th place in 1996 on his Flitwick Motorcycles machine, with very competitive times against factory machines from the likes of Honda and their RC45.
 His prototype, based on a heavily modified Yamaha GTS1000, featured a Yamaha YZF750 engine due to the Formula one regulations and achieved 178mph through the Sulby speedtrap section of the course.
 His average speed of over 117mph on the twisty and undulating 37.73 mile long hedge and wall-lined street course was very reputable at an international event, on a machine built in his garden workshop during his spare time away from work.

-Michael Tryphonos also built a prototype based on the Defazio system that did race at the Isle of Man with some success reaching 11th in the Senior TT.
+Michael Tryphonos also built a prototype based on the Difazio system that did race at the Isle of Man with some success reaching 11th in the Senior TT.

-Royce Creasey, the designer of feet forwards motorcycles, is an ardent advocate of HCS.
+Royce Creasey, the designer of feet forwards motorcycles, is an ardent advocate of hub-center steering.

-Currently, Bimota's Tesi 3D, the Vyrus 984C3 2V, and the 985C3 4V are the only production motorcycles using hub-center steering systems; however, Italjet also uses hub-center steering on their top-of-the-range scooters.
+Currently Bimota's Tesi 3D, the Vyrus 984 C3 2V and the 985 C3 4V are the only production motorcycles using hub-center steering systems.
+Italjet uses hub-center steering on their top-of-the-range scooters.
 Sidecar manufacturers occasionally employ hub-center steering in their designs, such as the GG Duetto.
 An aftermarket hub center steering assembly is made by ISR Brakes of Sweden.

-Cargo bicycles
+Production motorcycles

+Production motorcycles that feature hub-center steering include: